COVID-19 Vaccine Registration Information

 Thank you to everyone who is following the “Safer at Home” order and for taking this Pandemic seriously.
 Your actions will help to slow down the Pandemic and save lives.
 We are in this together!

 What can you do?

-Although the immediate health risk from COVID-19 is considered low in Wisconsin right now, the best thing you can do is take the time to prepare for potential widespread illness in the future.
-While a person’s chances of getting sick in Wisconsin from this novel coronavirus strain, we would like people to take the time now to prepare for widespread illness in the future.
+Although the immediate health risk from COVID-19 is considered low, the best thing you can do is avoid being infected by following the best practices listed below.
 In fact, these measures are important for preventing many other types of illnesses, too.

 Where can I learn more?

 - Wisconsin Department of Health Services COVID-19 website: